instructure/instructure-ui/docs/testing/converting-old-tests.md

 ## Converting old tests

-This guide explains how to convert current InstUI tests written with the `@instructure/ui-test-utils` testing library to use Jest + React Testing Library.
+This guide explains how to convert current InstUI tests written with the `@instructure/ui-test-utils` testing library to use Vitest + React Testing Library.

-### Running Jest
+### Running Vitest

-Jest can be run from the project root with the `npm run test:new` command.
+Vitest can be run from the project root with the `npm run test:vitest` command.
 It's configured in our CI pipeline so pushing a branch to remote runs these tests together with the legacy tests automatically.

 ### Adding new tests to a package